 Sermon - The sermon is the centerpiece of the service, helping us as we seek the "still point of the turning world."
-Our ministers, Rev. Sharon Dittmar and Rev. Frank Carpenter, regularly offer us stirring, challenging, and thought-provoking sermons.
+Our minister Rev. Sharon Dittmar regularly offers us stirring, challenging, and thought-provoking sermons.
 Outside speakers and congregation members sometimes fill this role.
 You can check the sermon topic and speaker each week on our home page.

 Hymn - We join together in a closing hymn.

 Closing Words - These send us off with a reminder to live our mission.